Kreeblah/bdaudiodump/README.md

 # bdaudiodump

 `bdaudiodump` is a wrapper for `makemkvcon`, the `ffmpeg` tools, and the `flac` tools for dumping Blu-Ray soundtracks from known discs.
+It runs on macOS and (theoretically) FreeBSD, OpenBSD, NetBSD, Linux, and Windows, though the only platform actually tested is macOS.

 ## Why does this exist?